ajcampbell1333/PDFPasswordOverlay/README.md

 # PDF Password Overlay React App

 A simple React application that demonstrates a password-protected PDF viewer with an animated overlay interface.
+This app can serve PDFs locally or integrate with a secure Docker-based PDF server for enhanced security.

+## Related Project

+This app works seamlessly with the [PDF Password Server](https://github.com/ajcampbell1333/PDFPasswordServer) for secure, server-side PDF hosting with JWT authentication.
+See the **Server Integration** section below for setup instructions.

 ## Features